Dutch TT Circuit Assen

 Partically the last kink of this section, the "Ruskenhoek", was a big challenge.
 Here they also enter a part of the old track which was originally driven in the opposite direction (see the map above).
 Today this part has been changed dramatically and lost much of its old glorie.

 Because a part of the circuit was still public road the whole circuit was open when there where no races.
 So many people took this opportunity to drive at the TT circuit.
 To be frankly, I was one of them.
-After some grave accidents happen, some where fatal, during these illegal "Track Day's" the local government decided in the early nineties to close the road and make the semi street circuit a permanent circuit.
+After some grave accidents happen, some where fatal, during these illegal "Track Day's" the local government decided in 1992 to close the road and make the semi street circuit a permanent racing venue.

 The "Bedeldijk" section at the old North Loop (1955 - 1983).